 This project is focused on the development of the stacked detector built up of two semiconducting layers bonded together by a metal layer.
 This enables suppression of gamma background counts by coincidence counting and thus excluding pulses generated by gamma photon absorption in the detector structure.
-The detector can either be developed for dose measurements with a single pad area or as a pixellated detector for 2d imaging.
+The detector can either be developed for dose measurements with a single pad area or as a pixellated detector for 2d-imaging.

 Two areas have to be studied and integrated when it comes to thermal budget and other constrains in the detector processing technology.